purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/covariance.md

-The other main idea behind covariance is kind of a bummer, covariance, in and of itself, is not very interesting.
-What I mean by that is you will never calculate covariance and be done for the day.
-Instead covariance is a computational stepping stone to something that is interesting, like correlation.
-Let's talk about how covariance is calculated.
+The other main idea behind covariance is while covariance provides insights into the relationship between two variables, it's often not the final metric of interest due to its scale sensitivity and interpretational challenges.
+It's primarily used as a computational stepping stone to derive more insightful metrics, such as correlation.
  ## Calculating Covariance: The Formula

 The covariance between two random variables, X and Y, is calculated using the following formula: